Thirutham: Production

-Ponraman made his directorial debut with Thirutham under the banner of Foubro Films.
+Ponraman, former assistant of S. A. Chandrasekaran made his directorial debut with Thirutham under the banner of Foubro Films.
 Harikumar was selected to play the lead role for the second time after Thoothukudi (2006).
 Veyil fame Priyanka Nair and newcomer Mansi Pritam were chosen to play the heroines.
 Jeeva took in charge of cinematography.
 After Thoothukudi, both Harikumar and music director Pravin Mani came together for this album.
+The filming was held at Ooty where few scenes and two songs were picturised while also shot at Kerala, Goa and Bangalore.

 Soundtrack

 The film score and the soundtrack were composed by Pravin Mani.
 The soundtrack features 5 tracks.
 Saraswathy Srinivas of Rediff.com rated the album 2 out of 5 stars and wrote, "Not many brownie points for Thirutham music.
 An average fare".

-Release
+Release and reception

 The film was released on 14 September 2007 alongside five other films.

-Kollywoodtoday.net praised Harikumar's acting and called the film "an average flick with good storyline".
-A critic lauded the lead pair's acting and criticized the film's screenplay.
+A critic from Koodal lauded the lead pair's acting and criticized the film's screenplay.
 Another reviewer wrote, "Hari does go through most of the roles with easy assurance" and called the film "below average".
 He also noted that the film had similarities with Naan Avanillai (2007), Manmadhan (2004) and Kalyanaraman (1979).
+Revathi of Kalki felt the director should have revised the screenplay and could have focused more on strong visuals, deep dialogues.
+S. R. Ashok Kumar of The Hindu wrote "Director Ponraman, who is also in charge of the story, screenplay and dialogue, begins on the lines of Nan Avan Illai but changes track.
+The screenplay kindles interest, but fails to sustain it".